SpaceX is sending barley to space for Budweiser research

 It's part of a research project backed by Budweiser, which says it wants to develop the first beer that space foragers can drink on Mars.

-The launch is slated for liftoff from Cape Canaveral's Air Force station on Tuesday at 11:46 a.m.
-ET.
+The launch was slated for liftoff from Cape Canaveral's Air Force station on Tuesday morning.
+But SpaceX said late Monday that it's been delayed till Wednesday afternoon to allow time for additional checks.

 It's part of SpaceX's ongoing partnership with NASA to complete unmanned trips to the International Space Station.
 Each trip sends supplies for the crew and scientific experiments.